How to Protect Retirement Accounts from Creditors and Lawsuits

 Why Owner-Only Plans Are Not Protected by ERISA

-A retirement plan covering only the business owner, or the owner and spouse, is not an ERISA-qualified plan.
-ERISA was designed to protect employees, and a plan without non-owner employees does not qualify.
-A solo 401(k) or a Keogh plan with no employees other than the owner falls outside ERISA’s anti-alienation protections.
+A retirement plan covering only the business owner, or the owner and spouse, does not qualify as an ERISA plan.
+ERISA was designed to protect employees, and a plan without non-owner employees falls outside the statute.
+A solo 401(k) or a Keogh plan with no employees other than the owner lacks ERISA’s anti-alienation protections.

 The safest approach for business owners is to keep funds in an ERISA-qualified plan whenever possible.
 Rolling an ERISA plan into a solo 401(k) or an IRA after leaving an employer can reduce or eliminate federal creditor protection.